dojo/docs/dijit/themes.rst

 Dijit Themes lend a consistent look and feel to widgets.
-Themes are collections of images (icons and background images) and CSS files that bring a common visual style (font, color, texture, layout, animation, etc) to all the widgets.
+Themes are collections of images (icons and background images) and CSS files that bring a common visual style (font, color, texture, layout, animation, etc.) to all the widgets.
 Dijit comes bundled with four themes which can be used as is, modified, and users can write their own themes too.
 Both global theming (such as at a container level) and widget-specific theming is doable.